gbroxey/blog/wip2.md

 > When $H(B) = \infty$, the conclusion is $\dsup(A) = 0$.

 At this point I'll assume you're familiar with my choice of notation.
-If you're not, then reference the previous two posts.
+If you're not, then read the previous two posts.

 Our goal for today is to prove this conjecture in the case $B = \lbrace 1, 2, 3\rbrace$.[^0]
 Here we have $H(B) = 11/6$, and so we need to prove $\dsup(A) \leq 6/11$.